Overview

 Year: 1

-Proper design, location, positioning and delineation of infrastructure assests are essential to the Built Environment.
+Proper design, location, positioning and delineation of infrastructure assets are essential to the Built Environment.
 This module is designed to facilitate learners in developing a working knowledge of the spatial principles and practices that are essential to the civil engineering, and construction sectors.
 Necessary skills are obtainable only through practice in application of precise measuring and observation equipment.
 This module offers significant opportunity to acquire and develop such skills and associated computational and digital methods.

 Year two